Bessie F. Anathan Professor of Design

 Tsu co-curated the National and Student exhibits for the 2007 Prague Quadrennial, and was the Artistic Director for the USITT-USA-PQ 2011 exhibit called From the Edge, shown at La Mama La Galleria, the A.A.
 Bakhrushin State Museum in Moscow, and at the Miller Gallery at CMU.
 Tsu has also curated the U.S. designs represented in the World Costume Design Festival in Vigan, Philippines, and Costume at the Turn of the Century: 1990-2015, a benchmark costume exhibit hosted by the A.A.
 Bakhrushin State Central Theatre Museum where 31 countries presented the work of 400 leading costume designers world-wide.
 Opening in Moscow, the exhibit has also shown in Salt Lake City, Utah, Asheville, NC, Fuzhou and Shanghai, PR China; and Warsaw, Poland.

-Tsu is the Chief Curator for Innovative Costume of the 21st Century: The Next Generation- an international exhibition featuring the world’s emerging designers involving 60 countries and over 100 curators.
+Tsu is the Chief Curator for Innovative Costume of the 21st Century: The Next Generation- an extraordinary international exhibition featuring 250 of the world’s most imaginative costume designers from 50 countries, curated by over 100 curators.
 Hosted by the A.A.
 Bakhrushin State Central Theatre Museum, the exhibition premiered at the State Historical Museum in Moscow in 2019, and is currently able to be seen in national and international tours.